UNCG-DAISY/Instagrain/hardware/V2/README.md

 ---

 ### Step 3 --- Mounting the Coral TPU
-Mounting the Coral TPU uses four 10mm M2.5 Female to Female Hex Standoffs, four 12mm M2.5 Socket Head Screws, and four 6mm M2.5 Socket Head Screws.
+Mounting the Coral TPU uses four 10mm M2.5 Female to Female Hex Standoffs, four 12mm M2.5 Socket Head Screws, and four 6mm M2.5 Socket Head bolts
 This is a fairly starightforward step, for now we recommend it is mounted on the outside until temapture testing can be done with the Coral TPU on the inside
 ![IMG_6969](https://user-images.githubusercontent.com/72474059/165763053-3cdb8e88-4223-462c-98ff-5da2f3b9c861.JPG)

 ### Step 4 --- Camera Assembly
-For this step you will need 4 15mm female to male standoffs, 4 2.5mm hex nuts, and 4 6mm hex head bolts
-For the purpose of focus the Pi HD camera you will need to disassemble and remove this part
+For this step you will need four 16mm female to male standoffs, four 2.5mm hex nuts, and four 6mm M2.5 Socket Head bolts For the purpose of focusing the Pi HD camera you will need to disassemble and remove this part
 ![IMG_7030](https://user-images.githubusercontent.com/72474059/168943662-fb838fa9-9546-4700-a3f9-a58f59eaeed3.JPG)
 The removed part and pi HD camera will now look like this
 ![IMG_7031](https://user-images.githubusercontent.com/72474059/168943727-bb0cd277-f32c-4043-a953-0339e89d68f9.JPG)
 Next attach 4 standoffs to the bottom of the camera and then 4 between the neopixel light and the top of the pi camera

 ![IMG_7033](https://user-images.githubusercontent.com/72474059/168943945-a6e9746f-649b-4e65-add7-d1255ba00a85.JPG)

+Finally attach the the camera to the outside of the case with the four 6mm M2.5 Socket Head bolts

 ---